robertfrundin/cities-frontend/README.md

  Clicking on this button directs user to avaliable rooms list page.
  Here are two options:
- - User can join one of avaliable rooms which can vary number fo players and game language
+ - User can join one of avaliable rooms which can vary number of players and game language
  - User can create his own room.
-Number of players and lalnguage is set by default.  *As an option, user can set with his own settings (In progress)*
+Number of players and language is set by default.  *As an option, user can set his own settings (In progress)*
- !!!!СЮДА ВИДОС ИЛИ ГИФКУ.

 ### Game in-progress